ILR Visual Identity

 Address, Ithaca, New York 14853

 Phone: 607.255.xxxx | Fax: 607.255.xxxx| Email: email@example.com

 Visit our Website | Like Us on Facebook | Contact Us

 First Name Last Name

 Advancing the World of Work

-- It is preferred that you do not use script or other type styles, and that you do not incorporate other colors into the signature.
+- It is preferred that you do not use script or other type styles, and that you do not incorporate other colors or additional text into the signature.

 Create an e-mail signature